api-platform/docs/core/operations.md

 There are two types of operations: collection operations and item operations.

-Collection operations act on the collection of resources.
+Collection operations act on a collection of resources.
 By default two routes are implemented: `POST` and `GET`.
 Item operations act on an individual resource.
 3 default routes are defined `GET`, `PUT` and `DELETE`.

 When the `ApiPlatform\Core\Annotation\ApiResource` annotation is applied to an entity class, the following built-in CRUD